Pikwik Pack

-Pikwik Pack is an animated television series for preschoolers that debuted on Disney Junior on November 7, 2020, in the United States, and on Treehouse TV on December 26 of the same year in Canada.
+Pikwik Pack is a Canadian animated television series for preschoolers that premiered on Disney Junior on November 7, 2020, in the United States, and on Treehouse TV on December 26 of the same year in Canada.
 The program was created by Mary Bredin, Frank Falcone and Rachel Reade Marcus, and produced by Corus Entertainment and Guru Studio.
 The show follows the Pikwik Pack, which consists of leader Suki, and members Axel, Hazel, and Tibor.
-They live in a fictional town called Pikwik and embark on delivery adventures.
+They live in a town called Pikwik and embark on delivery adventures.

 Premise

-Pikwik Pack follows a group of four colorful animals: Suki the mint green hedgehog, Axel the blue raccoon, Hazel the orange cat and Tibor the purple hippo.
+Pikwik Pack follows a group of four colorful animals: Suki the mint green hedgehog, Axel the blue raccoon, Hazel the orange cat and Tibor the purple hippopotamus.
 The plot device for each episode revolves around a new package arriving at the Pikwik post office, which the quartet must deliver to a local resident in time, avoiding various obstacles.
 The package always includes a tag with three diamonds on it that have three different meanings; a red diamond, which notes its recipient(s), a yellow diamond, which gives the package's intended delivery location, and a green diamond, indicating the delivery deadline or how the package should be delivered.